 Candidates for the MSEd degree must demonstrate knowledge of the field of education beyond the area of specialization.
 This requirement is met by satisfying the distribution requirement.
 To meet the distribution requirement students must complete one approved graduate level (500 or above) GSE course outside the academic division in which they are enrolled, earning a grade of 'B' or better.

-Students are required to take two elective courses.
+Students are required to take two elective courses at the 500 level or above.
 These courses can be taken at other Penn schools with permission from the advisor and the school in question.
-The student must also earn a grade of 'B' or better.
+The student must also earn a grade of 'B' or better

 The SMART Program of study for the M.S.Ed. degree requires that students have had an introductory statistics course, such as EDUC 667 or its equivalent, prior to entering the SMART Program.
 If it is discovered that an entering student is insufficiently prepared in statistics, the student will be required to enroll in EDUC 667.
 This will count as an elective in the student’s required 10 CUs.
 The SMART requirement for a student having had EDUC 667, or its equivalent, prior to program entry applies to all part-time and all full- time students entering the program, whether employed by the university or not.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2021 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.